**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 11. Most Importantly, Does It Make You Happy?

-Whether you decide to ignore this or go full-bore into rolling out our solution, your studio’s name should bring you joy and pride.
+In the end, your studio’s name should bring you joy and pride.
 You’ll be saying it, writing it, and building a brand around it—so choose something that feels right.

 How to Choose a Name You Love